 What investment services and advice can you provide me?

 CWA offers investment advisory services to retail investors.
 CWA will meet with you to identify and discuss your financial goals, financial needs, and the level of investment risk that you are willing to bear.
-CWA will then build a portfolio of investments including equities, fixed income, mutual funds, exchange-traded funds, and private funds (which are be managed by affiliated investment adviser (“CWI Funds”).
+CWA will then build a portfolio of investments including equities, fixed income, mutual funds, exchange traded funds, model portfolios, options and private funds (which may be managed by affiliated investment advisers (“CWI” and “Gyroscope”).
 We also provide family office services and can assist with various insurance needs.
 As part of our standard services, we monitor the investments on an ongoing basis and communicate with you periodically (but no less than annually) through telephone, email, and in person meetings.
 We offer advisory services for which we exercise investment discretion, as well as services for which we do not exercise investment discretion and for which the retail investor makes the ultimate decision regarding the purchase or sale of investments (i.e., non-discretionary accounts).
 A discretionary account allows us to buy and sell investments in your account, without asking you in advance.
 To open an account, we do not require a minimum account size.
-For additional information, please refer to Items 4, 5, 8 and 12 of CWA’s ADV 2A Brochure.
+For additional information, please refer to Items 4, 5, 8, and 12 of CWA’s ADV 2A Brochure.

 What fees will I pay?